sheilasaia/reproducibili-tea/README.md

 1. Oxford [Reproducible Research](https://ox.ukrn.org/) Initiative
 2. What is 'grey literature' anyways?
 - "That which is produced on all levels of government, academics, business and industry in print and electronic formats, but which is not controlled by commercial publishers."
 From the [4th International Conference on Grey Literature](https://www.greylit.org/about) (1999)
+3. Where might one find grey literature and how would one know?
-3. Are pre-prints the future of publishing?
+4. Are pre-prints the future of publishing?
-4. What do I do with a conference poster?
+5. What do I do with a conference poster?
-5. What is pre-registration?
+6. What is pre-registration?
-6. Any papers, resources, experts, etc. you want to share on this topic?
+7. Any papers, resources, experts, etc. you want to share on this topic?

 ## Resources & Examples to Share:
 * Pollock, M. C. (2018).
 Art of the Tea Latte.
 Tea & Coffee Trade Journal, 190(4), 47–49.